Sangha (monk): Historical origin

-In the year 708 AD, during the second year of Jinglong, Emperor Zhongzong dispatched a special envoy to invite the master to the capital city of Chang'an.
+In the year 708, during the second year of Jinglong, Emperor Zhongzong dispatched a special envoy to invite the master to the capital city of Chang'an.
 The emperor respected him as the national teacher and appointed him to be the abbot of Jianfu Temple in Chang'an.
 However, on March 3 of the fourth year of Jinglong, in 710 AD, the master peacefully died at the age of 83.
 Upon his passing, Emperor Zhongzong honored him by paying tribute to his preserved body and sending it back to Linhuai Pagoda in Sizhou for offerings.
 After the cremation, relics were found from the remains of Sangha.
 The Sangha is greatly revered as the incarnation of Avalokitesvara Bodhisattva in Buddhist scriptures, and the Tang dynasty's depiction of Guanyin was modeled on the image of Sangha.
 Sangha was posthumously honored with the titles of Great Sage Mingjue Puzhao National Teacher in the Tang dynasty and other titles such as Ci Puguangjue National Teacher Bodhisattva in the Song dynasty.
 The Sizhou Temple Pagoda was constructed during the reign of Emperor Zhongzong of the Tang dynasty as a commemoration to the great sage of Sizhou.
 As a result, Su Shi also called it Dasheng (Great Sage).
 The pagoda was destroyed in 1564, during the Ming dynasty.
 On the ruins of the pagoda, a pavilion was constructed in 1573.
 The pagoda was not reconstructed until 1618.
 After his death, shrines were dedicated to him in various parts of China.